Email FacebookTwitterMenu burgerClose thin

 Tips for Long-Term Care Planning

 • A financial advisor can help you design a strategy for covering long-term care costs using an irrevocable trust, if appropriate, as well as other methods.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Whether you are retired or still working, keeping a budget is a basic tool to help you for prepare for future needs such as paying for a nursing home.
 SmartAsset’s Budget Calculator can tell you how your spending stacks up to other people in your area.